goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

   ...                     u"at the top of the screen.", ...         default=True)

 Now we can instantiate the preference group.
-Each preference group must have an id by which it can be accessed and has an optional title and description field for UI purposes:
+Each preference group must have an ID by which it can be accessed and optional title and description fields for UI
+purposes:

   >>> settings = preference.PreferenceGroup(
   ...
 "ZMISettings",